What is Wayne Rooney's Net Worth and Salary?

-Wayne Rooney Net Worth and Salary: Wayne Rooney is a British footballer who has a net worth of $170 million and annual salary of $26 million.
+Wayne Rooney is a British footballer and coach who has a net worth of $170 million.
+At the peak of his playing career, Wayne eared an annual salary of $26 million.
 He won the Premier League five times with Manchester United and has received many individual honors including Premier League Player of the Season and FIFA Club World Cup Most Valuable Player of the Final.
 In June 2017, Wayne signed a three-year deal with D.C.
 United of Major League Soccer, and in the following year, he earned $30 million between salary and endorsements.
 Rooney has landed endorsement deals with several companies, including Nike, Nokia, Coca-Cola, and Ford.

 During the 2007–08 season, Rooney began wearing the #10 jersey, fractured his left metatarsal (sidelining him for 6 weeks), and injured his ankle; he scored 18 goals that season, and United won the Champions League's all-English final.
 In 2008, Wayne played in the UEFA Super Cup and the FIFA Club World Cup, and in January 2009, he injured his hamstring.
 He played in the 2009 Champions League Final and the 2009 Community Shield, and he was named Man of the Match again in December 2009 and PFA Players' Player of the Year in April 2010.
 In October 2010, Rooney signed a new 5-year contract with Manchester United amidst rumors that he wanted to leave, and the following year, he became the highest-scoring Englishman in the history of the Champions League.